dhanujtomar/CyberAbhigya/README.md

 ## Run Project

+1. To run porject you will need to install `Expo Go` in your smart phone
-To build and run project enter the `npx expo start` command in your terminal
+2. To build and run project enter the `npx expo start` command in your terminal
+3. `Scan the QR Code` generated on your terminal with expo

 # Documentation and Report